In my last post, I covered Stephen Curry’s shooting form and talked about what makes him a deadly 3-point shooter.

 At that time, Kobe was providing a lot of highlights inside the paint and was tenacious for getting to the rim.

-As time went by, Kobe gradually started to develop more of a shooter personality, and more of his points started coming from actually taking shots, and less from penetrating.
+But as time went by, Kobe gradually started to develop more of a shooter personality, and more of his points started coming from actually taking shots and less from penetrating.

 Today Kobe has the reputation of a pure shooter, his lifetime percentage of 84% from the free-throw line clearly shows that he’s a quality shooter.